JulienVerkest/carmen-sandiego/README.md

 Typemachine at the end of the case.
 Fail or success.

 At step 20, the case is starting.

-Clues choose on modal with emojis and vilain animation + club Bubble
+Clues choosen within modal with emojis and vilain animation + club Bubble

 Destinations choosen on modal with emojis and map animation